-A Macroeconomic Model of Central Bank Digital Currency\
+A Macroeconomic Model of Central Bank Digital Currency

+Pascal Paul

-Pascal Paul Mauricio Ulate
+Mauricio Ulate

 Jing Cynthia Wu

-March 2024
+June 2025\

 Abstract

-We develop a quantitative New Keynesian DSGE model to study the introduction of a central bank digital currency (CBDC): government-backed digital money available to retail consumers.
-At the heart of our model are monopolistic banks with market power in deposit and loan markets.
-When a CBDC is introduced, households benefit from an expansion of liquidity services and higher deposit rates as bank deposit market power is curtailed.
-However, deposits also flow out of the banking system and bank lending contracts.
-We assess this welfare trade-off for a wide range of economies that differ in their level of interest rates.
-We find substantial welfare gains from introducing a CBDC with an optimal interest rate that can be approximated by a simple rule of thumb: the maximum between 0% and the policy rate minus 1%.
+We develop a quantitative New Keynesian DSGE model with monopolistic banks to study the macroeconomic effects of introducing a central bank digital currency (CBDC).
+Households benefit from an expansion of liquidity services and higher deposit rates as bank deposit market power is curtailed, while bank profitability and lending decline.
+We assess this trade-off for a wide range of economies that differ in their level of interest rates.
+We find substantial welfare gains from introducing a CBDC with an optimal rate that can be approximated by a simple rule of thumb: the maximum between 0% and the policy rate minus 1%.

 JEL codes: E3, E4, E5, G21, G51.

-Keywords: Central bank digital currency, Banks, DSGE, Monetary policy.
+Keywords: Central bank digital currency, Banking, DSGE, Monetary policy.